Grubb Parsons: Grubb Parsons

 In 1925, with Howard Grubb aged 81 and the company on the verge of bankruptcy, it was sold to Charles Parsons.
 Parsons was an Anglo-Irish engineer with family connections to telescope making – Parson's father William Parsons had constructed the Leviathan of Parsonstown (the largest telescope in the world from 1845-1917).
 The families had been friends for two generations.
 Charles Parsons renamed the company Grubb Parsons and moved the factory to Newcastle-upon-Tyne, where his other engineering companies were already located.

 The first large telescope completed under the new management (though not the first ordered) was a 36 in reflector for the Royal Observatory Edinburgh, which saw first light in 1930.
 A year later the Royal Greenwich Observatory ordered a copy of this instrument, which was constructed as the Yapp telescope.
-In 1931 the company provided both a 40 in reflector and a 24/20-inch refractor for the new site of the Stockholm Observatory (Sweden).
+In 1931 the company provided both a 40 in reflector and a 24/20-inch double refractor for the new site of the Stockholm Observatory (Sweden).

 Charles Parsons died in 1931, but Grubb Parsons remained a subsidiary of his engineering business, C. A. Parsons and Company.
 In 1938, the company acquired the telescope manufacturing arm of Cooke, Troughton & Simms.

 The company found the standardisation of designs to be profitable, so continued the approach with a series of six near-identical 74 in telescopes for the David Dunlap Observatory (Ontario, Canada, 1935), Radcliffe Observatory (South Africa, construction completed 1938 but first light delayed until after the Second World War), Mount Stromlo Observatory (Canberra, Australia, 1955), Haute-Provence Observatory (France, 1956, with a metric 1.93 m mirror), Okayama Observatory (Japan, 1960) and Helwan Observatory (Egypt, 1963).
 They continued to produce numerous smaller telescopes in this period, including a 36 in for Cambridge Observatory (UK, 1955), a 40 in for the South African Astronomical Observatory (1963), and a 48 in for Dominion Astrophysical Observatory (Victoria, Canada, 1961).